 Questions to ask about cervical cancer

 As you cope with cancer and cancer treatment, we encourage you to have honest, open talks with your doctor.
-Ask any question on your mind, no matter how small it might seem.
+Ask any question, no matter how small it might seem.
 Here are some you might want to ask.
 Be sure to add your own questions as you think of them.
-Nurses, social workers, and other members of the treatment team may also be able to answer many of your questions.
+Nurses, social workers, and other members of your treatment team may also be able to answer many of your questions.

 - Would you please write down the type of cancer I have?